spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 When the process is complete, the exported project will be located in a folder named **MyRobotSimulationGamePackage** in the path **~/O3DE/Projects/MyRobotSimulation/build/export/**

 # Creating a Docker Image
  The exported project can now be stored into a compressed archive and distributed to other Ubuntu 22.04 hosts to use.
-However, in order to run the project successfully, they must conform to the same general requirements for O3DE and ROS2.
-This means that the runtime environment must closely match the same environment as O3DE (minus the build tools).
-For this project to be portable and easy to distribute, we will use Containerization.

- The exported project can now be stored into a compressed archive and distributed to other Ubuntu 22.04 hosts to use.
 However, the exported project still requires the minimal environment and settings to run successfully and consistently.
 We will create an OCI Complaint container Image for the environment and settings, and include the exported project and the sample navigation scripts for ROS and RViz.
 We will use [Docker Engine](https://www.docker.com/) in conjunction with the [NVIDIA Container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) to build and test the image.